February 3, 2017 8 Tips to Make Your Augmented Reality Marketing Campaigns Succeed

 Augmented Reality (AR) has become a hot topic in marketing conversations.
 Advertising opportunities with AR are worth $1.09bn already.
 Brands are dreaming of hype and virality similar to apps like Pokemon GO.

-If you are an agency or brand marketer, it is a great moment to look into Augmented Reality experiences.
+If you are an agency or brand marketer, you probably thought it is great moment to look into Augmented Reality experiences.
 But how to create successful marketing campaigns with AR that stand out, engage users and drive revenue?
-Read our top tips with real examples.

 Augmented Reality in marketing: a billion dollar market